Celebrity Pharmacology: Plot

 The study group is putting on an anti-drug play for a group of middle school students at Annie's (Alison Brie) behest.
 The other group members complain about their parts, particularly Pierce (Chevy Chase), who is dressed as marijuana and playing the role of "Drugs".
 After their rehearsal, Chang (Ken Jeong) tries talking to Shirley (Yvette Nicole Brown) about her pregnancy and the possibility he could be the baby's father, but she pointedly ignores him.
 Britta (Gillian Jacobs) receives multiple texts from someone named Marcus; when she leaves, Jeff (Joel McHale) uses her phone to text Marcus flirtatiously.

-Pierce notices Annie collecting cans for recycling and follows her to her apartment.
+Pierce notices Annie collecting cans to recycle and follows her to her apartment.
 There, she explains she's trying to make money after being cut off by her parents in response to her past problems with drugs.
 Pierce writes Annie a check to help her pay rent, which she reluctantly accepts.
 Annie then agrees to let Pierce use a line he improvised for the play.
 In private, Pierce watches old Hawthorne Wipes commercials, where his father Cornelius replaced him with a new actor to be his "son".

-The next day, Pierce arrives with new scripts; when Annie resists, he hints at the check he wrote, and she allows the changes.
+The next day, Pierce arrives with new scripts; when Annie resists, he hints at the check he wrote, so she allows the changes.
 Britta tells Jeff that Marcus is her nephew who will be attending the play.
 Jeff tries to talk Marcus down via texts, but Marcus responds with more flirting.
 When the play starts, Pierce's improvisation greatly amuses the children.
 Despite Annie's worries that the play's message is getting lost, Pierce returns to the stage after having been "flushed", to the audience's delight.
 In response, Annie fires Pierce.
 Pierce lets slip that he wrote Annie a check, and the rest of the group are angry with her for selling out on her own play.

 Dean Pelton (Jim Rash) tells the group the students are restless and want to see "Drugs" again.
 Jeff convinces the group to salvage the play, and Chang volunteers to be "Drugs".
 He delivers a performance intended to terrify the students; they respond by angrily pelting him with baseballs.
 Dean Pelton compliments Annie for her play, and Shirley apologizes to Chang for her earlier behavior.
 Jeff talks to Marcus (Justin Marco) in person and explains the situation; Marcus agrees to not tell Britta what happened "for a price" (implied to be Jeff stealing Britta's bra).
 Annie tells Pierce she won't take his money, as she does not want to be dependent on others; she assures him they are still friends.